This is the transcript of OpenAir’s “This Is CDR” Episode 40: Soletair Power’s DAC x HVAC with Petri Laakso, published on Jun 29, 2022.

 Of course, there are other companies doing similar activities and then several others not listed here are doing different kinds of darker capture things.
 And we are offering technology and equipment for those who will want to capture CO2 directly from the air.
 The other ones are basically, these mentioned here, will want to capture a lot of CO2 outdoors, as much as possible, and sell it as CO2 mitigation as a service, but we want to offer technology and equipment for those who want to utilize it.
 And this way creating in buildings negative emissions.
 And our systems are fairly small and of course, through modularity, we can make bigger ones the small ones are affordable so even today everybody can kind of afford to have one system and they don’t need to invest 100 million for one system.

-So, we have four different product categories first one is of course the building HVAC connected device which can be retrofitted to any building to any ventilation unit size.
+So, we have four different product categories first one is of course the building HVAC-connected device which can be retrofitted to any building to any ventilation unit size.
 The second one is the outdoor capture module – this is a containerized module that can be delivered anywhere in the world, and you can combine several containers to get higher performance.
 The third one is a single room like a meeting room problem solver so that we can capture CO2 directly from the air within the building.
 But that doesn’t make a permanent reduction of CO2, it will just temporarily stop the CO2 and during the night it will release the CO2 away to be ready for the next day again.
 So, the replacement air takes the CO2 away during the nighttime, and it’s ready for the next day to keep a low CO2 environment for people.
-We delivered Dubai World Expo a system which was a Power-to-X, you can see a part of that unit here.
-So, if somebody wants, we can deliver a system that creates fuel from air, for example.
+We delivered Dubai World Expo a system that was a Power-to-X, you can see a part of that unit here.
+So, if somebody wants, we can deliver a system that creates fuel from the air, for example.

 Here is a picture from yesterday.
 We started installing the system there in Germany.
 It’s a containerized unit to capture CO2 and you can put several containers.
 Here customer wanted to have only one.
 Maybe the beauty of this is that it’s giving a really low noise – it’s like 50 dB and it has all included in that.
 So it’s creating 50 bar CO2 from that unit for the customer’s application.